• Skip to primary navigation

 Accessible PDF Files and other documents

-All documents, including PDF (Adobe Acrobat’s Portable Document Format) documents, we put online are required to be accessible.
+All documents, including PDF (Adobe Acrobat’s Portable Document Format) documents are required to be accessible.
 We recommend making your content a Web page instead of a PDF whenever possible.

 Extra BenefitThere are other benefits in addition to making screen readers and other assistive technologies work better.
 An accessible PDF is always going to rank higher on search engines than a PDF that is not accessible.
 At any time, a technological variable may cause your document not to display as you would like.
 Following the steps in this tutorial will help you to ensure your content is presented consistently.